 This arrangement allows any company— for example a bottle manufacturer, retailer, a brand, or other stakeholder — to invest money that’s converted into cryptocurrency for participants to access.

-“For example, 1,000 ERWs can yield a 5% discount on a product bought from that company,” says Saavedra.
+“For instance, 1,000 ERWs can yield a 5% discount on a product bought from that company,” says Saavedra.
 “It establishes a kind of barter system on what all currencies were originally based.”

 Next up is a US pilot in Erie, PA, managed by the IRG.
 According to Waste Today, IRG is developing an automated sorting plan there that will “offer direct, on-demand curbside collection of post use plastics from homes and commercial establishments.”